-CD player and USB streaming
+CD player and USB-DAC

 • Channel isolated double mono• Uncompressed Stereo Digital Signal